Burnthebook/craft-flarum-sso/README.md

 This plugin requires Craft CMS 4.5.0 or later, and PHP 8.0.2 or later.

+This plugin also requires the [Flarum SSO Extension](https://github.com/maicol07/flarum-ext-sso) installing and configuring on your Flarum installation.

 ## Installation

 You can install this plugin from the Plugin Store or with Composer.